regionmask/regionmask/docs/index.rst

 - can be used to create *masks* of (geo)spatial *regions* for arbitrary (longitude and latitude) grids.
   These masks indicate which region a gridpoint belongs to and can then be used to aggregate gridded data over the regions.
-The masks come in two variants:
+The masks come in three variants:

   - :doc:`2D integer masks<notebooks/mask_2D>`
   - :doc:`3D boolean masks<notebooks/mask_3D>`
+  - :doc:`3D approximate fractional mask<notebooks/mask_3D_frac_approx>`

 - takes great care to create consistent masks for